deepkit-rest/rest/README.md

 3. Run `npm run dev`

 And it's running!
-Go to your browser and open `http://localhost:8080/_debug` (on WSL, the port will be automatically forwarded to host, so you can use `localhost` as well), you'll see the DeepKit Debugger.
+Go to your browser and open `http://localhost:8080/_debug` (if you use WSL, the port will be automatically forwarded to the host, so you can use `localhost` as well), you'll see the DeepKit Debugger.

 ## License